breandan/kotlingrad/specification.md

 # Semantics

-Below we provide a partial reduction semantics for Kotlin∇.
+Below we provide an operational semantics for Kotlin∇.

 ```ebnf
                  v = a | ... | z | vv